After two years of threatened species monitoring in Albury, in 2020 Albury Conservation Company has expanded our program into Wodonga.

 - Our monitoring program aims to provide scientific evidence of the health of our local Squirrel Glider population, and to raise the alarm if a serious threat is detected at specific sites, allowing responsible stakeholders the opportunity to act.
 Before it is too late!

 How is the monitoring being done?

 - The main tool being used to monitor for Squirrel Gliders are motion-sensing cameras.
-Albury Conservation Company purchased 30 cameras for use in the program via a grant from Wettenhall Environment Trust, and public donations to our 2018 Edge Pledge campaign.
+Albury Conservation Company uses 70 cameras in the program, purchased thanks to two grants from Wettenhall Environment Trust and public donations to our 2018 Edge Pledge campaign.

-- Our ecologist Dylan McWhinney is deploying the cameras at the following rates: 30 cameras, 60+ sites per survey effort, two survey efforts annually (autumn and spring), each camera is deployed for 10 days per site.
+- Our ecologist Dylan McWhinney is deploying the cameras at the following rates: 60+ sites per survey effort in both Albury and Wodonga, two survey efforts annually (autumn and spring), each camera is deployed for 10 days per site.

-- The cameras are placed at a variety of sites around Thurgoona / Wirlinga including: urban, peri-urban (approved development / proposed development), rural, riparian, remnant woodland, roadside reserves and revegetation.
+- The cameras are placed at a variety of sites around Thurgoona / Wirlinga (Albury) and Leneva /Baranduda (Wodonga) including: urban, peri-urban (approved development / proposed development), rural, riparian, remnant woodland, roadside reserves and revegetation.